wjakob/nanobind/docs/ndarray.rst

 Return value policies
 ---------------------

-Function bindings that return ndarrays admit additional return value policy annotations to determine whether or not a copy should be made.
+Function bindings that return nd-arrays admit additional return value policy annotations to determine whether or not a copy should be made.
 They are interpreted as follows: